messagebird/beanstalkd_exporter/README.md

 ## Usage

 Running beanstalkd_exporter is as easy as executing `beanstalkd_exporter` on the command line.
-Two arguments are required: `-config` and `-mapping-config` (see below for what they need).
+One argument is required: `-mapping-config` (see below for what it needs).
 ```bash
 $ beanstalkd_exporter -config examples/servers.conf -mapping-config examples/mapping.conf
 ```